 Edward Vargas Caceres attended Islington Centre as a client and in addition to accessing a range of services and activities he completed all levels of English Language ESOL course in order to study for an Access course to University.
 He successfully progressed onto higher education and has recently completed his Masters Degree in Mechanical Engineering.
 He is now working full time as a mechanical engineer for a high profile company.

 Richard has a long history of supporting the work of the Centre going back to its earliest beginnings.
 His professional career ranging from doctor to editor of the Bulletin of Medical Ethics equips him with a depth of knowledge that complements his experience across the charity and community sector.

 Gladys Jusu Sheriff

-Gladys has been involved with the Centre since the every early days and has supported refugees through various roles including the Sierra Leone’s Women’s Forum, the Islington Refugees Forum and most recently WAND UK.
-Gladys bring much to the board of trustees through her experience in the Charity sector and the field of fundraising.
+Gladys has been involved with the Centre since the very early days and has supported refugees through various roles including the Sierra Leone’s Women’s Forum, the Islington Refugees Forum and most recently WAND UK.
+Gladys brings much to the board of trustees through her experience in the Charity sector and the field of fundraising.